 λ

 Then, I realized that sections could refer to other sections if there were a section locative.
 Going down that path, I soon began to feel the urge to generate pretty documentation as all the necessary information was available in the defsection forms.
 The design constraint imposed on documentation generation was that following the typical style of upcasing symbols in docstrings, there should be no need to explicitly mark up links: if M-. works, then the documentation generator shall also be able figure out what's being referred to.

-I settled on markdown as a reasonably non-intrusive format, and a few thousand lines later PAX was born.
+I settled on Markdown as a reasonably non-intrusive format, and a few thousand lines later PAX was born.
 Since then, locatives and references were factored out into the DRef library to let PAX focus on M-. and documentation.

+λ